Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 - Pour an energy drink into a glass.

-- If you are adding alcohol, add it into the glass.
+- If you are adding alcohol, add it to the glass.

 - Add several drops of blue food coloring.